zigmoi/ketchup-core/README.md

 Application to simplify deployment of web applications on kubernetes.
 * Deploy web apps to kubernetes cluster.
 * No Dockerfile file or kubernetes yaml files required.
-* Build packs for different runtimes like java, nodejs, ruby, python, golang.
+* Build packs for different runtimes like java, nodejs, ruby, python & golang.
 * Integrated Cloud Native [Tekton](https://tekton.dev/) CI/CD pipelines for application deployment.
 * Built in tasks for common operations like fetch and build source, build and store containers & deploy.
 * Faster and optimized in-cluster container builds using [Makisu](https://github.com/uber/makisu).